 February 28, 2012 General Dynamics-Bath Iron Works, Bath, Maine, was awarded a $663 million fixed-price-incentive contract for DDG 116 construction.

 February 16, 2015 The keel authentication ceremony for the future USS Thomas Hudner was held at the Bath Iron Works shipyard.

 April 1, 2017 The Pre-Commissioning Unit (PCU) Thomas Hudner was christened during an 1130 a.m.
 EDT ceremony at Bath Iron Works in Bath, Maine.
 Georgea Hudner, wife of the ship's namesake, and Barbara Miller, the wife of retired Vice Adm.
 Michael H. Miller, served as sponsors of the ship.
 Cmdr.
 Nathan W. Scherry is the prospective commanding officer.

-April 2?, PCU Thomas Hudner was launched for the first time from a floating dry-dock and moved to a pierside location at Bath Iron Works shipyard.
+April 2?, PCU Thomas Hudner was launched for the first time from a floating dry-dock and moored at Pier 2 on Bath Iron Works shipyard.

 March 28, 2018 The Thomas Hudner departed Bath Iron Works shipyard for the first time to conduct Builder's (Alpha) trials; Returned on March 31.